learn-co-students/ruby-music-library-cli-v-000/README.md

 The rest is up to you and your team.
 Have fun, implement the spirit of the project, meet the requirements as you interpret them, be creative, and don't worry, there are no wrong answers with code.

-<a href='https://learn.co/lessons/ttt-with-ai-project' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/ttt-with-ai-project' title='Tic Tac Toe with AI'>Tic Tac Toe with AI</a> on Learn.co and start learning to code for free.</p>